Gluten-Free Lemon Poppy Seed Muffins

 - Preheat the oven to 400 degrees F

-- Add in the butter, coconut oil, milk, lemon juice and vanilla extract
+- Add the butter, eggs, milk, greek yogurt and vanilla extract

 - Mix until fully combined

-- Fold in the flour(s), baking powder and baking soda
+- Fold in the flour, baking powder and baking soda

 - Let the batter rest for 30 minutes to 1 hour

-- Using about ΒΌ cup, fill every other muffin liner with batter.
+- Using a 2 tbsp cookie scoop or spoon, fill every other muffin liner with batter.
 The liners should be filled to just below the top

-- Bake for 8 minutes then reduce the oven temperature to 350 degrees F. Bake for an additional 8-10 minutes
+- Bake for 8 minutes at 400 degrees F then reduce the oven temperature to 350 degrees F. Bake for an additional 13-15 minutes

-- The muffins are done when slightly golden on top and a toothpick comes out clean
+- The muffins are done when slightly golden on top and edges.
+A toothpick should also come out of the center clean

-- Let cool for 10 minutes and enjoy!
+- Let cool for 10 minutes in the pan

 One question I have is if I could substitute the almond flour with another type of flour, as I have a nut allergy.
 What do you suggest?
 Thank you for sharing this recipe, it’s definitely a keeper!